Where to Stay in Santorini - A Local's Guide

 Pyrgos' central square.
 Photo: Edal Anton Lefterov, CC BY-SA 3.0, via Wikimedia Commons

-Although Pyrgos is only 5 kilometers and about a 10 minute drive from Fira, very few cruise ship day-trippers make it here, so even in high-season you’re unlikely to find yourself suddenly surrounded by crowds of tourists.
+Although just 5 kilometers and about a 10-minute drive from Fira, very few cruise ship day-trippers make it here, so even in high-season you’re unlikely to find yourself ever surrounded by crowds.

 For wine drinkers, this is the heart of Santorini wine country, so you’ll have plenty of nearby wineries to visit.
 Santo Wines is probably the most famous one on the island and their grounds offer incredible caldera views, but there are plenty of others to choose from all just a short drive away.

-Kallisti Taverna is a no thrills, traditional restaurant that offers great food.
+For a good meal, Kallisti Taverna is a no thrills, traditional restaurant with excellent food.
 It’s not fancy and isn’t pretending to be, which is exactly what you should be looking for out of a Greek island taverna.
+That’s the majority of what you’ll find in Pyrgos.

 More Santorini & Greece travel info